California's Official State Social Security Administrator

 Federal, State, and Local Government (FSLG) Self-Assessment

-FSLG Compliance Self-Assessment (PDF) was created by the IRS, in coordination with SSA and the NCSSSA, to allow employers to review major areas of federal tax law and identify areas where compliance issues may exist.
-This anonymous voluntary self-assessment can help determine the level of compliance with federal tax requirements as it relates to federal income, Social Security and Medicare taxes and, public retirement system obligations
+The FSLG Compliance Self-Assessment (PDF) was created by the IRS, in coordination with SSA and the National Conference of State Social Security Administrators (NCSSSA), to allow employers to review major areas of federal tax law and identify areas where compliance issues may exist.
+This anonymous voluntary self-assessment can help determine the level of compliance with federal tax requirements as it relates to federal income, Social Security and Medicare taxes, and public retirement system obligations.

-Note: The self-assessment tool is intended as a general guide to the most common tax issues that public employers may encounter, and to direct those entities to additional information as necessary.
-It is not intended to provide legal advice.
-It does not cover every question that may be encountered.
+Note: The self-assessment tool is intended as a general guide for the most common tax issues that public employers may encounter, and to direct those entities to additional information as necessary.
+It isn't intended to provide legal advice and does not cover every question that may be encountered.
 The tool is provided for general information only and should not be relied upon as legal advice or a determination by the IRS with respect to a particular tax situation.
 The sources cited should be reviewed for complete information.

 Section 218 Coverage

-Public Employers have the option to contract for Social Security and/or Medicare through a Section 218 Agreement.
+Public employers have the option to contract for Social Security and/or Medicare through a Section 218 Agreement.
 Contracting for Social Security and/or Medicare must be initiated by the employer.
 In California, contracting for coverage is done in conjunction with an already established public retirement system.
-Employers who do not have an established retirement system are required to withhold Social Security and Medicare based on mandatory FICA requirements outlined by the IRS in the Federal-State Reference Guide – IRS Publication 963 (PDF).
+Employers who don't have an established retirement system are required to withhold Social Security and Medicare based on mandatory Federal Insurance Contribution Act (FICA) requirements outlined by the IRS in the Federal-State Reference Guide – IRS Publication 963 (PDF).

 How to Contract for Benefits

-The Section 218 Agreement contract process is a six-step process, facilitated by the SSSA.
-This process can take 18-24 months to complete.
+The Section 218 Agreement contract process is a six-step process that can take 18-24 months to complete.

 Step 1